Title: | Create Tidy Data Frames of Marginal Effects for 'ggplot' from Model Outputs |

 |

-A numeric vector of length two or three, representing the required
+A numeric vector, representing the required values from x

-, like minimum/maximum value or mean and +/- 1 SD.
-If
+minimum/maximum value or mean and +/- 1 SD.
+If x

 is returned.
 See examples.